dayseanm04/Hospital-Network-Design-Project/design/01-Network-Requirements.md

 ---

-**Note: Since im using Cisco Packet Tracer there are some limitations**
+### Note Since im using Cisco Packet Tracer there are some limitations
+- The devices are strictly PCs, IP Phones and printers.
+It dosent include hospital equipments sicns I cant simulate that in Packet Tracer